-Laboratory coats.
-The MIT Committee on Toxic Chemicals and the Institute EHS Council has established the following policy with respect to laboratory coats: "At a minimum, a laboratory coat or equivalent protective clothing is required for work with hazardous chemicals, unsealed radioactive materials, and biological agents at BL2 or greater."
-In some cases, through a hazard assessment, laboratory supervisors may identify situations (a task, experiment, or area) where alternative or more protective apparel must be worn.
+The MIT Committee on Toxic Chemicals and the Institute EHS Council has established the following policy with respect to laboratory coats.
+A laboratory coat or equivalent protection is required when working with or when working nearby to hazardous chemicals, unsealed radioactive materials, and biological agents at BL2 or greater.
+A flame resistant lab coat is required when handling pyrophoric substances outside of a glove box.
+It is recommended that a flame resistant lab coat be worn when working with all flammable chemicals.
+Laboratory supervisors shall carry out a hazard assessment to identify situations (a task, experiment, or area) where alternative or more protective apparel must be worn

-- 4.1 The Guidance Document "Laboratory Coat Selection, Use, and Care" at http://ehs.mit.edu/site/content/clothing-such-lab-coats-smocks-and-coveralls-personal-protection provides additional details to aid in the process of performing a hazard assessment to select an appropriate lab coat based on the hazards in the lab area, and provides information on the use and care of lab coats, including laundry service options. - 4.2 Eye Protection: The Committee on Toxic Chemicals established a policy in 2009 to assure special emphasis is placed on the use of appropriate eye protection for work with hazardous chemicals in laboratories.
-The policy states:
+EHS website https://ehs.mit.edu/workplace-safety-program/personal-protective-equipment/ provides additional details to aid in the process of performing a hazard assessment to select an appropriate lab coat based on the hazards in the lab area, and provides information on the use and care of lab coats, including laundry service options.

+4.3.
+Gloves